 What we are actually facing long term in education is a complete crisis.
 Research shows that 94% of teachers are buying equipment and resources for basic teaching.
 My experience of teaching is that staff have always been willing to spend some of their own money for the odd item, such as prizes for children, but the funding cuts are digging deep.
 That is making it hard for schools to manage without being subsidised by staff and parents; the National Education Union reports that one in five said their schools were asking parents for financial contributions as a result of budget pressures, while two thirds said funding for special needs provision had been cut.
 It is wrong to rely on the good will of teachers and parents to meet the shortfall when pay has fallen over the past 10 years.
 The Government need to fund schools adequately, so that children can enjoy a full curriculum, in properly resourced institutions.

 Many of my friends are still teachers, and staff morale is the lowest I have ever known it.
 Teachers are being stretched in so many different directions.
 Any time teachers might have once had for prep at school and to complete the ever-increasing amount of admin is being taken away to cover for staff who are not being replaced.
 Funding cuts are resulting in bigger class sizes, and cuts to support staff mean we are seeing more and more children with complex needs not getting the necessary support.
-The cuts to frontline teaching posts are happening at a time when pupil-to-classroom teacher ratios are rising, which means bigger classes and less individual attention for children.
+The cuts to frontline teaching posts are happening at a time when pupil to classroom teacher ratios are rising, which means bigger classes and less individual attention for children.
 The funding situation also continues to have a growing impact on teachers’ pay and working conditions.
 The NEU believes that the damaging cuts to teachers’ pay must be reversed.
 Pay should be restored at least to the levels in place before the Government misguidedly imposed their pay freezes and pay limits.
-With schools already struggling with the current funding crisis, it is vital that the Government allocate additional funding to support the pay levels needed to address the recruitment and retention crisis.
+With schools already struggling with the funding crisis, it is vital that the Government allocate additional funding to support the pay levels needed to address the recruitment and retention crisis.